calvindotsg/calvindotsg/README.md

 I am interested in practical experiences that allows me to apply the concepts I have learnt in my undergraduate studies, with opportunities for full time career progression.

 ## Basic proficiencies:
-Object-oriented Java/Python, MySQL, Software engineering, Software testing, Algorithm design, Network systems, Wireless communications, Data structures, Docker containers and Virtual machines, Operating Systems and Linux, Batch command line and markup languages
+Object-oriented Java/Javascript/Python, MySQL, Software engineering, Software testing, Algorithm design, Network systems, Wireless communications, Data structures, Docker containers and Virtual machines, Operating Systems and Linux, Batch command line and markup languages including and not limited to HTML/CSS.

 <!---
 - 💞️ I’m looking to collaborate on ...